TheRenegadeCoder/sample-programs-website/docs/projects/sleep-sort/php/index.md

 // Run sleep sort and show results
 $values = sleep_sort($values);
 printf("%s\n", implode(", ", $values));

 ```

 {% endraw %}

-[Sleep Sort](https://sampleprograms.io/projects/sleep-sort) in [Php](https://sampleprograms.io/languages/php) was written by:
+Sleep Sort in [Php](https://sampleprograms.io/languages/php) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 24 2023 20:24:38.
-The solution was first committed on Mar 21 2023 00:04:47.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution